 Cons

 a.
-Before you can request a co-signer release, You must be at least halfway through your repayment term.
+Before requesting a cosigner release, You must be halfway through your repayment term.

 b.
 Charges late fees